 With Casa de Luna only 12.3 trail miles away (and another two miles of roadwalk), I wanted to get going relatively early so I could spend more time relaxing.
-I managed to get up early enough to get going shortly after 7.
+I was actually successful at that goal, getting up early enough to be hiking shortly after 7.

 As I was leaving, I ran into Alias; his group had tented at the tentsites right before mine, and we just weren’t aware of each other.

 I took my break for the day at a conveniently located bench, dedicated to Bob Kimmerly.
 Next to the bench was a scoreboard with race records for the Leona Divide 50 from 1992 through 2010.
 The race, Kimmerly’s brainchild, is an ultra-marathon, a portion of which follows the PCT.
 (It was unclear to me, though, why the board hadn’t been updated in eight years, even though the race continues to be held.)

 Later, I caught up with Ghost Hiker, who was blocking the trail.
 Sparky had gone ahead to do his business, and there wasn’t much of anything on the side of the trail nearby to hide in.
 We waited for Sparky’s signal for several minutes, as a traffic jam formed.
 Hearing no signal, we eventually decided that he must have finished.
 I went ahead first, and eventually caught up with Sparky when he stopped on the side of the trail to eat an emergency snack.
 Sparky confirmed he called back several times indicating the all-clear, though we didn’t hear.
 Just for shits and giggles, I yelled back “Found him!
 All-clear!
 The facilities are no longer in use!”.
 (Later, I confirmed that, not surprisingly, no one else had heard me either.)